soenneker/soenneker.gen.adapt/README.md

 ## Usage

-Once installed, the generator automatically detects usage of  `Adapt<TDest>()` and generates extension methods for your types:
+Once installed, the generator automatically detects usage of  `Adapt()` and generates extension methods for your types:

 ```csharp
 public class UserDto